Reaching for the Moon (1917 film): Plot

-As described in a film magazine, Alexis Caesar Napoleon Brown (Fairbanks) learns that his mother was a great princess from the European province of Vulgaria but became an outcast because she did not marry royal blood.
+As described in a film magazine, Alexis Caesar Napoleon Brown learns that his mother was a great princess from the European province of Vulgaria but became an outcast because she did not marry royal blood.
 Alexis believes that if one concentrates on one thing long enough, it will come true.
 He is continuously concentrating on the idea some day he will be king of Vulgaria.
-He tells his ambitions to the girl of his dreams (Percy), who is the "patient listener."
+He tells his ambitions to the girl of his dreams, who is the "patient listener."
 After one of his conferences with his patient sweetheart he goes home and dreams he is king of Vulgaria.
-On all sides his life is threatened by Black Boris (Campeau), who aspires to the throne.
+On all sides his life is threatened by Black Boris, who aspires to the throne.
 Arrangements are made for him to marry the Princess Valentina, but after one glance at her he is ready to run away.
 However, he is persuaded to remain and it becomes necessary for him to fight a duel with his rival Boris.
 Alexis, not knowing how to use a sword, puts up a poor fight and after a short struggle is sent flying down a steep precipice.
 It becomes steeper and steeper until Alexis awakens, having fallen out of bed.
 He is cured of his desires and is happy in his little home in New Jersey with his "patient listener" as Mrs. Alexis Caesar Napoleon Brown and a two-year-old to pass his time with.